NCI Drug Dictionary

 - alpha-1,3-galactosyltransferase-expressing allogeneic lung tumor cell vaccine

 An allogeneic lung cancer vaccine with potential immunostimulating and antineoplastic activities.
 Derived from allogeneic lung tumor cells, alpha-1,3-galactosyltransferase-expressing allogeneic lung tumor cell vaccine is engineered to express the murine alpha-1,3-galactosyltransferase (GalT), an enzyme humans lack.
 GalT catalyzes the expression of foreign alpha-1,3-galactosyl (alpha-gal) carbohydrate epitopes in glycoproteins and in glycolipids on the cell membranes of the allogeneic lung tumor cells present in the vaccine, essentially producing a "xenograft".
 The hyperacute rejection involves pre-existing human anti-alpha-gal antibodies that bind the foreign alpha-gal epitopes expressed by the vaccine tumor cell “xenograft”, resulting in complement-mediated cytotoxicity (CMC) and antibody-dependent cell-mediated cytotoxicity (ADCC) towards endogenous lung tumor cells with unmodified carbohydrate epitopes.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: HyperAcute-Lung Cancer Vaccine